Envirometrix/PredictiveSoilMapping/main.md

 #>  $ LANDUS  : chr  "AA4" "AA6" "AA6" "AA4" ...
 ```

-we also need to get the *cleaned* legend for USDA classification:
+For this purpose we also need to import the *cleaned* legend for USDA classification:

 ```r